“Don’t wear leather items like shoes or a belt.”

 In each temple are small tables on which devotees place their offerings and I emulate pilgrims by putting grains of rice in a counter-clockwise swastika (not to be confused with the clockwise swastika of the Nazis), next to which I put the coconut and coins I had brought for this purpose.
 To properly complete the pilgrimage I follow a group of Jains on their rounds and puja (blessing) in the main temple.

 Surprisingly, the descent seems more difficult than the ascent.
 By respecting the Jain rituals I had not put on my leather sandals but some cheap canvas beachwear.
 While I’m being overtaken by pilgrims easily running down barefoot, I regularly stop to massage my calves that grow stiffer with each step.

-Practical Information about the Jain Pilgrimage
+Practical Information on the Palitana Temples

 - If you want to avoid crowds, don’t go to Palitana during the Kartik month of the Hindu calendar, which is the most auspicious time of the year for this yatra.